augusto-herrmann/transparencia-dados-abertos-brasil/README.md

 [Colaboradados](http://colaboradados.github.io/) and the [list of open data catalogs in Brazil](https://github.com/dadosgovbr/catalogos-dados-brasil).

-Where we notices a change in the portals' addresses (URLs) the tables have been updated.
+Where we noticed a change in the portals' addresses (URLs) the tables have been updated.